Intensity (novel): Film, TV or theatrical adaptations

-Several viewers of the film noticed striking similarities between the plot of the film High Tension and the plot of Intensity.
+Several viewers of the film noticed striking similarities between the plot of the 2003 French film High Tension and the plot of Intensity.
 When questioned at the Sundance Festival in 2004, the director Alexandre Aja acknowledged that he had read the novel and was aware of the similarities.
 On his website, Koontz stated that he was aware of the comparison but would not sue "because he found the film so puerile, so disgusting, and so intellectually bankrupt that he didn’t want the association with it that would inevitably come if he pursued an action against the filmmaker."